stashed/docs/docs/guides/latest/volumesnapshot/deployment-restore.md

 * `spec.target.volumeClaimTemplates.spec.dataSource` are used only for `VolumeSnapshot`. currently `VolumeSnapshot` is the only supported data source.
 It will create a new volume and data will be restored to the volume at the same time.
   * `kind` Kind is the type of resource being referenced.

-  * `name` Name is the name of resource being referenced.
-In `RestoreSession` crd, The name follows the following convension `${CLAIM_NAME}-<backup session creation timestamp in unix epoch seconds>`. `${CLAIM_NAME}` are resolved by the Stash operator and replaced by the persistent volume claim name.
+  * `name` Name is the name of the resource being referenced.
+In `RestoreSession` crd, The name follows the following convention `${CLAIM_NAME}-<backup session creation timestamp in Unix epoch seconds>`. `${CLAIM_NAME}` are resolved by the Stash operator and replaced by the persistent volume claim name.

-Let's create the `RestoreSession` crd we have shown avobe.
+Let's create the `RestoreSession` crd we have shown above.

 ```console
 $ kubectl create -f ./docs/examples/volume-snapshot/restoresession.yaml
 restoresession.stash.appscode.com/restore-pvc created
 ````
-here, restore-pvc is the name of the new pvc name that has been created successfully.
+here, restore-pvc is the name of the new PVC name that has been created successfully.

 ##### Verify Restoring data from  Volume Snapshot

-If everything goes well, Stash operator will create Restore Job.
+If everything goes well, the Stash operator will create a Restore Job.
 Then Restore Job will create new PVC.

 Now, wait a few minutes, you will see that a new PVC with the name `backup-pvc` has been created.